 For more information and steps to take ➞ See our WePay Payment Issues article.

-Can more than one person have access to the account?
+Can more than one person have access to the Merchant Account?

 Only one person can be listed as the account owner with edit capabilities, but you can have additional "moderators" assigned.
-These people will have read access to the account, and will receive OLP/WePay receipt emails and electronic deposit notifications, as well as the ability to log in directly to view payment and transfer history.
+These people will have read access to the account and the ability to log in directly to view payment and transfer history, and download transaction reporting.

 Instructions for adding a moderator: